microsoft/Dynamics-365-FastTrack-Implementation-Assets/CloudSecurity/ConditionalAccess/readme.md

     b.
-With Microsoft Logic Apps and Power Automate, at the time signing into the connector, it checks the login for Conditional access, however, once the connection is established, it does not check the conditional accesss on each call.
+With Microsoft Logic Apps and Power Automate, at the time signing into the connector, it checks the login for Conditional access, however, once the connection is established, it does not check the conditional access on each call.
 For example, it does not check IP of the caller each time, but it checks the IP of the caller at the time of signing into the connector for the first time.